joereddington/Delores/index.md

 * Accept - Delores is a tool for finding out what you don't want to do.
 * Delores is also a tool for finding out why you don't want to do it.

+# If you are halfway through some interesting bit of code and can easily get back to flow
+* Quickly check the calendar and come back to this later

 # Daily start

 _Bedroom_